-Robert Flavell, MD, PhD, is an Assistant Professor in the Nuclear Medicine subspecialty in the Department of Radiology and Biomedical Imaging at the University of California, San Francisco.
+Robert Flavell, MD, PhD, is the Chief of Molecular Imaging and Therapeutics Clinical Section in the Department of Radiology and Biomedical Imaging at the University of California, San Francisco.
 He received his medical degree from Weill Cornell Medical College, and his PhD from the Rockefeller University as part of the Tri-Institutional MD PhD program.
 He completed his one-year internship at the Memorial SloanKettering Cancer Center in New York.
-Dr. Flavell completed a four-year diagnostic radiology residency at the University of California, San Francisco, where he also finished a Nuclear Medicine fellowship.
+Dr. Flavell completed his radiology residency at UCSF, including an NIH T32 funded research fellowship, and subsequently completed a one-year fellowship in nuclear medicine.
 In June 2016. he joined the faculty as an Assistant Professor in Residence.

 Novel radiotracer development, oncologic imaging, PET imaging, hyperpolarized 13C magnetic resonance imaging